A Beginner's Guide To Essential Oils

-Once you get to the crux of the issue you want to address, it’s much easier to whittle down the thousands of essential oils one can use.
+Once you get to the crux of the issue you want to address, it’s much easier to whittle down the thousands of essential oils you can use.

-Aromatherapy is an intimately personal science; It’s not one size fits all when it comes to blending.
+Aromatherapy is an intimately personal practice; It’s not one size fits all when it comes to blending.

 2. Consider energetics.